constructum/asm-symbolic-execution/README.md

 This is a prototype tool for symbolic execution of Abstract State Machines (ASM).

+It also supports a subset of the [AsmetaL](https://asmeta.github.io/userdoc.html) ASM-based specification language.

 The principles on which it is based are described in a short paper titled "Using Symbolic Execution to Transform Turbo Abstract State Machines into Basic Abstract State Machines" accepted for publication in the proceedings of the [ABZ 2024](https://abz-conf.org/site/2024/) conference (Springer Nature).
 An [extended version of the paper](https://github.com/constructum/asm-symbolic-execution/blob/main/doc/2024--Del-Castillo--extended-version-of-ABZ-2024-paper--Using-Symbolic-Execution-to-Transform-Turbo-ASM-into-Basic-ASM.pdf) (additionally including a summary of ASM syntax and semantics, more detailed explainations, a short description of the implementation, examples and experimental results) is available [here](https://github.com/constructum/asm-symbolic-execution/blob/main/doc/2024--Del-Castillo--extended-version-of-ABZ-2024-paper--Using-Symbolic-Execution-to-Transform-Turbo-ASM-into-Basic-ASM.pdf).

-The tool implements a transformation of ASM transition rules, which eliminates `seq` and `iterate` rules to obtain a transition rule that condenses a whole sequential computation into one single step.
+The tool is based on a transformation of ASM transition rules, which eliminates `seq` and `iterate` rules to obtain a transition rule that condenses a whole sequential computation into one single step.

+An application of this tool to the detection of vulnerabilities in Ethereum smart contracts, modelled in AsmetaL, will be presented at the [ABZ 2025](https://abz-conf.org/site/2025/).
+For this purpose, the tool has been extended to support invariant checking in runs of regular single-agent ASMs (specified in the AsmetaL language).

+Note: the 'ABZ2025' branch identifies the version of the tool used for the ABZ 2025 experiments.

 ## Installation